Upselling and cross-selling can help you make more money with dropshipping. They help in these two primary ways:

-Because the paradox of choice states that the more options customers have, the more difficult it becomes to make a decision.
+Because the paradox of choice states that the more options buyers have, the more difficult it becomes to make a decision.

 So, don’t offer too many upsells or cross-sells.

-Instead, try to focus on just the most relevant, and appealing offers.
+Instead, try to focus on just the most relevant, and appealing three or four offers.